 The Change the World year-long international honors program is an academically rigorous, internationally immersive, and life-changing experience for students who want to change the world.
 We offer competitive need and merit based grants for successful applicants.
 Learn more here.

 The Verto International Leadership Award is designed for graduating high school seniors who have expressed or demonstrated service in their community, an appreciation for diversity, leadership qualities or direct interest in global economic, health, education or humanitarian issues, as recognized by their high school counselors or teachers.

 How many students will earn an International Leadership Scholarship?

 Verto Education will provide twenty students with a Verto International Leadership Award scholarship which will cover $5,000 toward tuition for either the fall semester or full year program.
 Five runner-up scholarship awards will be granted in the amount of $1,000 each.

 There is no substitute for the personal insight from school counselors and teachers about their students.
 The relationships that counselors and teachers build with students ideally positions them to identify potential and talent that is an appropriate fit for international experiences that will benefit the student as well as the country and community in which they are helping.

 What is the Eligibility and Criteria for the Scholarship?

-As educators, we believe that traditional standardized tests are only snapshots of a students potential.
+As educators, we believe that traditional standardized tests are only snapshots of a student’s potential.
 Therefore we weigh student test scores against achievement outside the classroom and rely heavily on the recommendation of the school counselor to inform our decision.
-By nominating a student for this award, the school counselor has recognized that the student has immense potential, demonstrated service in their community, an appreciation for intercultural diversity as well as an interest in global economic, health, education or humanitarian issues.
+By nominating a student for this award, the school counselor has recognized that the student has immense potential, demonstrated service in their community, an appreciation for intercultural diversity, and an interest in global economic, health, education or humanitarian issues.